XanderMutch/XanderMutch.github.io/README.md

 STEP 4: Continue adding details and color like images until due date.<br>

-UPDATE (5/2)
+UPDATE (5/2)<br>
-MLB, NBA, NFL, and NHL have their own page.
+MLB, NBA, NFL, and NHL have their own page.<br>
-All MLB and half of the NBA teams have their own page.
+All MLB and half of the NBA teams have their own page.<br>
-Finish the pages for the rest of the NBA, NFL, and NHL.
+Finish the pages for the rest of the NBA, NFL, and NHL.<br>